Food writer and cookbook author Yasmin Fahr spills the beans on where to score the best Indian food in London.

 The exterior, and interior for that matter, doesn’t accurately depict the deliciousness of the food that awaits here.
 Curries, grilled meats, and naans will fill the table, and your meal will likely end with you feeling overstuffed and quite pleased when you see the bill (it won’t be high).
 Also located in Whitechapel, this Pakistani grill house is worth the trek. lahore-kebabhouse.com; 2-10 Umberston St., map

-About the author: Yasmin Fahr is a food and travel writer and founder of LokaPack.
+About the author: Yasmin Fahr is a food writer and author of Keeping it Simple, a cookbook full of easy, weeknight one-pot dinner recipes.